sizipeezy/ApartmentRentSystem/README.md

 - Users can look at all apartments with their details, rent a apartment and look at their rented apartments.
 They can also become Agents.
 - Agents can add apartments, see their details and edit and delete only apartments they added.
 - The Admin has all privileges of Users and Agents and can see all registrations in the app and all made rents.
+- The Users can buy/rent an apartment for 3-months in their Shopping-Cart also can pay within PayPal